privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

       // of the buyer's generateBid() scripts for bidding.
 This can also be a
       // default value if timeout is unspecified for the buyer. int64 buyer_timeout_ms =  1;

-      // This can be specified to limit the number of Interest Groups / Custom
-      // Audiences from a particular buyer that participates in the auction.
-This
-      // can also be a default value if the limit is unspecified for the buyer. int64 buyer_group_limit = 2;
     }

     // Optional.
 Custom parameters for bidding.